graphql/graphql-spec/spec/Section 6 -- Execution.md

   - if {objectType} is a possible type of {fragmentType}, return {true}
     otherwise return {false}.

-DeferFragment(objectType, objectValue, fragmentSelectionSet, parentPath):

-- Let {label} be the value or the variable to {deferDirective}'s {label}
-  argument.
-- Let {deferredFragmentRecord} be the result of calling {CreateDeferredFragmentRecord(label, objectType, objectValue, fragmentSelectionSet, parentPath)}.
-- return {deferredFragmentRecord}.
+#### Async Payload Record

+An Async Payload Record is either a Deferred Fragment Record or a Stream Record.
+All Async Payload Records are structures containing:

+- {label}: value derived from the corresponding `@defer` or `@stream` directive.
+- {parentRecord}: optionally an Async Payload Record.
+- {errors}: a list of field errors encountered during execution.
+- {dataExecution}: A result that can notify when the corresponding execution has completed.
+- {path}: a list of field names and indices from root to the location of the corresponding `@defer` or `@stream` directive.

 #### Deferred Fragment Record

 Let {deferredFragmentRecord} be an inline fragment or fragment spread with `@defer` provided.

-Deferred Fragment Record is a structure containing:
+Deferred Fragment Record is a structure containing all the entries of Async Payload Record, and additionally:

-- {label}: value derived from the `@defer` directive.
 - {objectType}: of the {deferredFragmentRecord}.
 - {objectValue}: of the {deferredFragmentRecord}.
 - {fragmentSelectionSet}: the top level selection set of {deferredFragmentRecord}.
-- {path}: a list of field names and indices from root to {deferredFragmentRecord}.

 CreateDeferredFragmentRecord(label, objectType, objectValue,
-fragmentSelectionSet, path):
+fragmentSelectionSet, path, parentRecord):

-- If {path} is not provided, initialize it to an empty list.
 - Construct a deferred fragment record based on the parameters passed in.
+- Initialize {errors} to an empty list.

 ResolveDeferredFragmentRecord(deferredFragmentRecord, variableValues,
 subsequentPayloads):

-- Let {label}, {objectType}, {objectValue}, {fragmentSelectionSet}, {path} be the corresponding fields in the deferred fragment record structure.
+- Let {label}, {objectType}, {objectValue}, {fragmentSelectionSet}, {path}, {parentRecord} be the corresponding fields in the deferred fragment record structure.
+- Let {dataExecution} be the asynchronous future value of:
-- Let {payload} be the result of calling {ExecuteSelectionSet(fragmentSelectionSet, objectType, objectValue, variableValues, subsequentPayloads, path)}.
+  - Let {payload} be the result of {ExecuteSelectionSet(fragmentSelectionSet, objectType, objectValue, variableValues, path, subsequentPayloads, deferredFragmentRecord)}.
+  - If {parentRecord} is defined:
+    - Wait for the result of {dataExecution} on {parentRecord}.
+  - Return {payload}.
+- Set {dataExecution} on {deferredFragmentRecord}.
+- Let {payload} be the result of waiting for {dataExecution}.
 - Add an entry to {payload} named `label` with the value {label}.
 - Add an entry to {payload} named `path` with the value {path}.
 - Return {payload}.